Conduct effective exit interviews and analyse its results and improve retention

 • HR Managers, HR Executives, HR Officers and Assistants.

-• Any employee who are required to conduct exit interview and/or have responsibility for improving or setting up the company's exit interview process.
+• Any employee who is required to conduct an exit interview and/or have responsibility for improving or setting up the company's exit interview process.

 Duration / Venue